SemanticMediaWiki/SemanticExtraSpecialProperties/README.md

 You should check the labels for Exif properties.
 They are defined in MediaWiki core and are being reused by SESP.
 Property names you already use may be predefined properties after activation of SESP.
 On the special page "System messages", you can search for all messages with the prefix "Exif".
 One example: There is the message Exif-source that has the label "Source".
-If you use a property labeled "Source" already, you should change MediaWiki:Exif-source from "Source" to "Exif-source".
+If you use a property labeled "Source" already, you should change the system message MediaWiki:Exif-source from "Source" to "Exif-source".

 ## Contribution and support